Omaha Paraplegia & Paralysis Injury Lawyer

 An experienced personal injury attorney will assist you in calculating out the full amount of damages, since many of these require a careful analysis of the future.
 This type of paralysis will often affect a victim’s ability to care for themselves or hold a job.
 An attorney will take this into consideration when drafting the claim, making sure to project out the potential future earnings the injured party would have received if not for the accident.

 It is important that you not speak with the negligent party’s insurance company after the accident occurs.
 If you agree to come to a settlement with the insurance company, you may lose your ability to bring a claim for the full amount of damages.
 An insurance company tries to settle for the lowest amount possible, and will not be projecting out future costs of living with paraplegia.
+Understanding the process and timelines involved in filing a spinal cord injury claim is essential to ensure you receive the full compensation you deserve.

 The Knowles Law Firm | Omaha, Nebraska